salameanon/Mimic-8D/README.md

 ---

 #### Fake8D 🎧
-##### The Default mode for Mimic8D.
+##### Default mode for Mimic8D.
 Feels like the average speed when switching from left/right that most 8D youtube videos use.
 ###### This mode works best with headphones.
-It may feel too slow for ordinary speakers.
+It may feel too slow for ordinary stereo speakers
 ---

 #### Jump 🔈